tsedio/tsed/docs/introduction/migrate-from-v7.md

 ## Update dependencies to v8

-You code base works on v7 with ESM.
+Your code base works on v7 with ESM.
 Now, you can update your dependencies to v8.
 You can update all dependencies at once to v8 and `@tsed/cli-*` to v6.

 ```diff
 {